The Best Day Trips From Johannesburg

 THE MEMORIAL SITE OF HECTOR PIETERSON – The memorial is dedicated to a 12-year-old buy that was shot dead during the 1976 student uprising against the use of Afrikaans as the only language of education.
 There is also a museum.

-To make the most of Soweto, you are better off joining a guided tour.
-For more information, click here or here.
+To make the most of Soweto, you are better off joining this guided tour that will help you appreciate the history of the area.

 Make sure to read my post The Best Places To Visit In South Africa.